How to Reduce EPR Fees — 7 Strategies

 - ▸Prioritize high-volume products first — small changes at scale have the biggest impact

-- ▸Work with your packaging supplier on mono-material alternatives
+- ▸Work with your supplier on mono-material alternatives for multi-material SKUs

 - ▸Test for product compatibility before switching